 - 3 tablespoons fish sauce

-Combine water and sugar and stir until sugar is completely dissolved.
-Add the fish sauce, lime juice, garlic and sriracha.
-Transfer to serving bowl, top with shredded carrot.
+- Start by preparing the Nuoc Cham.
+Combine the warm water and sugar and stir until the sugar is completely dissolved.
+Add the garlic, fish sauce, lime juice and shredded carrot and stir to combine.